What to do if you’re struggling to pay your energy bills

 Extra financial help

-If you can’t come to an agreement with your supplier about repaying your debt, or you’re not happy with the option they’ve given you, contact the Citizens Advice consumer helpline for advice.
+If you can't come to an agreement with your supplier about repaying your debt, or you're not happy with the option they've given you, contact your local Citizens Advice bureau or Advice Direct Scotland's consumer service for advice.